 Getaway Near Portland

 Exploring the City of Roses can easily take up your time, but there’s more to the Portland Region than its flagship city.
-Just outside the urban hubbub are destinations worthy of a long weekend away.
-Go berry picking at Sauvie Island.
-West of Portland, there are scenic bike routes, sipping scenes and rockhound delights in the Tualatin Valley.
-Dip a paddle along a marine park nature trail in Columbia County.
+Just outside the urban hubbub are destinations worthy of a long weekend vacation, many reachable via public transit, filled with breweries, art museums and more.
+Go berry picking at Sauvie Island or paddle the waters of Scappoose Bay.
+West of Portland, there are scenic bike routes, fabulous wineries and rockhound delights in the Tualatin Valley.
 Head east for serene nature parks in Gresham.
-A little south, you’ll find family fun in West Linn, a famous grain mill in Milwaukie and special wineries, brewpubs and a massive waterfall in Oregon City.
+A little south, you’ll find family fun in West Linn, a famous grain mill in Milwaukie and brewpubs and Willamette Falls in Oregon City.
 After a day of restorative exploration, treat yourself to an one-of-a-kind hotel stay like McMenamins Grand Lodge in Forest Grove.

 3 vacation days

 Now is your chance to really get to know a piece of Oregon.
 Are you interested in ancient lava flows?
 Or maybe watching a play under the stars is more your thing.
 Then again, there definitely days’ worth of play around Oregon’s tallest peak.
 And if you want to ramble around a valley known for its food — without driving — you can do that too.